blainerothrock/hyperspectral-imaging-ml/tips_and_tricks.md

 Looking at [Tensorflow's implementation](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy) it is calculated the same way, but does offer a `from_logits` boolean to turn off the internal softmax computation.

+## Unit Tests
+Testing code is always a good idea.
+Specifically, there are some complicated transformations done to the hyperspectral imaging and we wanted to generalize them for a framework.
+In order to do that, we needed to ensure they were working as expected on toy data and unit tests help accomplish this.
+Most import was testing the transforms required in pre-processing of the image data, which are PCA and the splitting method.
+Adding unit tests helpped us in two ways.
+First, writing unit tests helps in understanding what the code is doing which can lead to enhacements.
+Second, it really helps with debugging, if you can ensure a componenting is working independently of the training pipeline it can be ruled out when debugging.

 ### depth dimension & channels
 PyTorch usually uses the depth dimensions as the first dimension in input, `(batch_size, channel, depth, width, height)`